Second Chance (game show)

-Second Chance is an American game show that ran from March 7 to July 15, 1977 on ABC.
+Second Chance is an American game show that ran from March 7 to July 15, 1977, on ABC.
 Jim Peck hosted, with Jay Stewart and Jack Clark serving as announcers.
 The show was a production of the Carruthers Company in association with Warner Bros.
 Television.

-Second Chance was later retooled into Press Your Luck.
+Second Chances format was later used, with some adjustments, for the Carruthers Company production Press Your Luck, which premiered in 1983.

 Game play

 Three contestants competed on each program.

 Like its successor series six years later, Second Chance saw contestants answer trivia questions in order to earn spins on a large game board with various cash amounts and prizes.
 Two rounds of play, consisting of one question round and one board round, were played.

 Question round

 Each question round consisted of three questions.
 After hearing the question, the contestants had five seconds to write their answers on pieces of cardboard and place the answers in a slot in front of them.
 None of the contestants could see what the others had answered.

-Once the contestants answered, Peck would inform the contestants that at least one or two of them was either right or wrong (or that the contestants had all given the same answer).
-He then gave the contestants a choice of whether to stick with their answers or take a second chance by changing their answer to one of three choices provided by Peck.
+After the contestants submitted their answers, Peck would give them a hint about how many of them were right or wrong (for instance, if all three contestants offered different answers, Peck might say, “At least two of you are wrong”) and then give all three contestants a chance to change their answers if they wished, selecting from a list of three options.

 Correct answers earned points which were converted to "spins" in the second half of the round.
-Three points were awarded for a correct initial answer; one point was awarded for a correct "second chance" answer.
+Contestants earned three points or one point for answering correctly on the first or second try, respectively.